Monday, June 17, 2024

 Exercise: tail-recursive variant of insertion_sort

 The insertion_sort function uses more computer memory than necessary because it uses one frame on the procedure call stack for every element in the input list.
 This can be avoided if we instead implement Insertion Sort using a tail-recursive function.
 That is, as a function that immediately returns after the recursive call.
-For this exercise, formulate a tail recursive version of insertion_sort and prove that it is correct.
+For this exercise, formulate a tail recursive version of insertion_sort, test it, and prove that it is correct.

 As a hint, define an auxiliary function isort(xs,ys) that takes a list xs and an already sorted list ys and returns a sorted list that includes the contents of both xs and ys.